Other volunteer support groups

 They have programs that equip prisoners and their families with the tools they need to create better lives for themselves.

-In particular they have a prison visiting program that offer friendship and advice from accredited volunteers.
+Second Chances have a prison visiting program that offer friendship and advice from accredited volunteers.

-They have specific programs that help and support the children of prisoners including their PK Birthdays and Christmas Angels schemes.
+Second Chances also have specific programs that help and support the children of prisoners including their PK Birthdays and Christmas Angels schemes.

 Seeds of Affinity

 Seeds of Affinity supports women both during and upon their release from prison.

 Women meet twice a week to share their stories and a meal together – and take part in activities such as making skin care products or gourmet treats.

 The Seeds women have their own radio program.

 They provide toiletries for women in prison and advocate for a more humane environment for children.